 From the top down, cleats look like any other kind of athletic shoes.
 However, where they differ from other shoes is the sole.
 Baseball cleats have studs that allow them to dig into the dirt and grass on the field, giving the player enough traction to make sudden, quick movements.

-Kids will almost certainly outgrow their cleats before the shoes wear out, and it can be a bit frustrating for parents to have to buy cleats every year, but kids’ baseball cleats aren’t as expensive as some other types of youth athletic shoes.
-We’ve provided some recommendations above if you know what you need.
-For those parents who would like more information on kids’ baseball cleats, keep reading.
+Kids will almost certainly outgrow their cleats before the shoes wear out, and it can be a bit frustrating for parents to have to get new cleats every year, but kids’ baseball cleats aren’t as expensive as some other types of youth athletic shoes.

 For youth players, round or rectangular plastic or firm rubber studs are by far the most common material you’ll find.
 Many manufacturers mold the plastic or rubber studs into the sole of the shoe, so the entire shoe consists of one piece.
 This makes these baseball cleats very durable.